-Dirtbags baseball is a nationally recognized program whose foundation of success has been built over the years by legendary coaches, Dave Snow and Mike Weathers, and outstading student-athletes, Bobby Crosby, Matt Duffy, Jason Giambi, Evan Longoria, Troy Tulowitzki, Jered Weaver, and Jason Vargas.
+Dirtbags baseball is a nationally recognized program whose foundation of success has been built over the years by legendary coaches Dave Snow and Mike Weathers, and outstanding student-athletes Bobby Crosby, Matt Duffy, Jason Giambi, Evan Longoria, Troy Tulowitzki, Jered Weaver and Jason Vargas.

 The official 'Dirtbags' nickname refers to the style of play and the overall attitude of the student-athletes who embody the program's rich history of success against higher-profile teams.
 The moniker was coined for Coach Dave Snow's team in 1989 and quickly became one of the most revered badges of honor in all of collegiate athletics.

-Rotating between three facilities and practicing at a local all-dirt in-field, the 1989 team was without a true home when it won its first 18 games en route to the program's initial trip to Omaha and the College World Series.
-Two additional CWS appearances in 1991 and 1993, acknowledged "Dirtbags" as a national brand.
+Rotating between three facilities and practicing at a local all-dirt infield, that 1989 team was without a true home when it won its first 18 games en route to the program's initial trip to Omaha and the College World Series.
+Two additional CWS appearances in 1991 and 1993, solidified "Dirtbags" as a national brand.

 Dirtbags Baseball is a marquee program at the campus.
-First coming to national prominence in 1989 when the team won its first 18 games en route to its initial trip to Omaha and the College World Series, the Dirtbags have performed at the top of the game in ensuing years.
-Coupled with placing over 45 players into the major leagues, the Dirtbags continue to be a significantly recognized brand nationally.
+Since coming to national prominence in 1989, the Dirtbags have performed consistently at the top of collegiate baseball.
+Coupled with placing more than 45 players into the major leagues, the Dirtbags continue to be a significantly recognized brand nationally.

-If we are to compete successfully against the best programs in the nation, we must have playing and training facilities suitable for attracting and developing first-rate talent.
+Yet if we are to compete successfully against the best programs in the nation and pursue an NCAA baseball championship, we must have playing and training facilities suitable for attracting and developing first-rate talent.
 That is why our focus is now on securing the funding needed to undertake a major renovation of Blair Field and its aging baseball facilities.

 Finding key partners is critical to our success.
-Blair Field is the central stage for many audiences, as well as a pillar of the community visual make-up, and an investment in this project will enhance the fan experience and help secure maximum attendance and winning campaigns.
-Most important, this project will enhance our ability to attract some of the best recruits in the nation.
+Blair Field is the central stage for many audiences, as well as a pillar of the community.
+An investment in this project will enhance the fan experience and help secure maximum attendance and winning campaigns.
+More importantly, this project will enhance our ability to attract some of the best recruits in the nation.

 As a public institution that is state assisted (rather than state supported), Long Beach State Athletics relies on the generosity of alumni and friends to sustain a winning athletic tradition.
-Increasingly, it is private and corporate funding that allows us to meet many essential needs—including construction, enhancement, and maintenance of the state-of-the-art facilities needed to support a top-tier Division I college athletics program.
+Increasingly, however, it is private and corporate funding that allows us to meet many essential needs, including construction, enhancement and maintenance of the state-of-the-art facilities needed to support a top-tier Division I college athletics program.